pawan087/w16_airBnbClone/README.md

 ## Explore

 Upon landing on the splash page, a user can opt for the choice of being flexible and pressing the "I'm Flexible" button which will directly navigate the user to an "Explore Page."
-From here, the user can experience all of which airBnb has to offer throughout the state of California.
+From here the user can experience all of which airBnb has to offer throughout the state of California.

 This option is great for new users who want to get a feel for the application's features and functionality!